Traxler41/PasswordStore_Audit/Finding_1.md

-# [S-#] Storing the password on-chain makes it visible to anyone, and no longer private.
+# [H-1] Storing the password on-chain makes it visible to anyone, and no longer private.

 # Description: